Eleonora Usseglio-Prinsi talks to the Japanese designer about designing the perfect home

 “Without knowing the things that already exist, you can never create an innovative object”

 What do you think is key to creating an innovative object?

-In order to create an innovative object, it is very important to discover new things.
-[You do this] by taking lessons from the past.
+In order to create an innovative object, it is very important to discover new things. by taking lessons from the past.
 Without knowing the things that already exist, you can never create an innovative object.

 Which of your designs are you most proud of?
 What is the story behind it?